Rafael Buhigas Jiménez & David Martín Sánchez

 Abstract:

 This article studies anti-Roma racism as a transnational phenomenon from the perspective of locally entrenched social history.
-Based on the idea that local contexts provide particulars of more complex phenomena, this article studies the Roma of the province of Bizkaia (Basque Country, Spain) in the nineteenth century to illustrate anti-Roma racism in other contexts.
-The work deals with anti-Roma racism as it appeared in Bizkaian texts of a judicial nature, such as orders, official letters, notices and records.
-The authors show that the Basque Country took great efforts to eliminate the presence of Roma in its territories.
+Based on the idea that local contexts provide nuances of more complex phenomena, this article studies the Roma of the province of Bizkaia (in the Basque Country, Spain) in the nineteenth century to illustrate anti-Roma racism in broader contexts.
+The work addresses anti-Roma racism as it appeared in Bizkaian texts of a judicial nature such as orders, official letters, notices and records.
+The authors show that the Basque Country made significant efforts to eradicate the Roma presence from its territories.
 Roma were not allowed to enter the territory of Bizkaia and local authorities were ordered to detain and expel all Roma from Bizkaian territories.
-These measures did not apply to autochthonous convicts of non-Roma origin and yet targeted the Roma explicitly, thus rendering them into presumed culprits.
-All this was not an exception but rather a common pattern of anti-Roma racism, well-documented in the rest of Spain, Europe and the world at the time.
+These measures did not apply to autochthonous convicts of non-Roma origin and yet targeted the Roma explicitly, thus treating them as presumed culprits.
+None of this was an exception but rather a common pattern of anti-Roma racism, also well-documented in the rest of Spain, Europe and the world at the time.

 Bio: